vedph/cadmus_web/doc/routes.md

 - `general/`: group key.
 - `fragment/`
 - `eafc9d63-f790-4c96-8107-294f4cb1a952/`: part's ID.
-- `fr.net.fusisoft.comment`: fragment's type ID.
+- `fr.it.vedph.comment`: fragment's type ID.
 This is equal to the part's role ID, stripping an eventual layer's role ID out.
 - `2.1`: the fragment's location.

 4. a **text layer fragment** route with layer **role**: